1107061.jpg

 cross posted at zimmermania

-18 Responses to “baby surprise jacket”
+18 thoughts on “baby surprise jacket

-wow, that IS quite a surprise. i would never expect to get a jacket from that shape :) very cute!
+1. wow, that IS quite a surprise. i would never expect to get a jacket from that shape 🙂 very cute!

-That is adorable!!!
+2. That is adorable!!!

-V. cute!!
+3. V. cute!!
 I think I’m going to have to make one of these very soon!

-That looks great!!
+4. That looks great!!
 I love the colors you chose.

-can I have one in my size now!?
+5. can I have one in my size now!?

-What a pretty color combination!
+6. What a pretty color combination!
 I must have made a dozen of these little jackets, and it still surprises me every time that it really does all work out somehow in the end.
 EZ was a genius.
 I do like your idea of the provisional cast on.
 The original version of that little jacket is much too short in the arms, and also tight across the belly for a baby.
 (Babies are all belly!)
 Before, I had picked up stitches at the wrist and made a ribbed cuff but next time will try your idea of using the pco.

 Next time you might like to try this method: Ignore EZ’s buttonhole-making directions – after the sweater is finished, pick up sts along each front edge (in garter, one st for each bump) and then make a one-inch garter button band for each side – gives extra width across the front for that baby belly bump, and the buttonholes are simple yo’s placed appropriately on left or right side (or both) in the appropriate spaces.